szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 == Changelog ==

 = 5.1.0 =
-* Released 2021-03-23
+* Released 2021-03-25
-* Seeking volunteer devs (npm, node, react/gutenberg).
-Trying to decrease the bundle size and maybe someone who can help me with dynamic CSS and a few blocks.
+* Seeking volunteer devs if you want to learn blocks and help lower the build size.
-* Feature: Can disable post type mapping via the settings page
+* Feature: Can disable post type mapping via the settings page.
-* Feature: Can disable the blocks via the settings page
+* Feature: Can disable the blocks via the settings page.
-* Feature: Can disable the columns on the pages screen
+* Feature: Can disable the columns on the pages screen.
-* Feature: Can disable the created image sizes
+* Feature: Can disable the created image sizes.
-*
+* Feature: New admin options to enable/disable settings.
+* Bug fix: Selecting individual terms in the term block would not reflect on the front-end.
+* Misc: Removing block icon from the Add Blocks screen.
+* Misc: Updating block icons and color scheme.
+* Bug fix: Tweaking word-break in the terms block.

 = 5.0.6 =
 * Released 2021-03-09